ossec/ossec-docs/docs/manual/ar/ar-unix.rst

 In the commands configuration you create new “commands” to be used as responses.
 You can have as many commands as you want.
 Each one should be inside their own “command” element.
-You can see an example here (for the host-deny.sh) and one here (for disable-account.sh).
+For further information please see `example ar configurations`_.

 .. code-block:: xml